dwoodjr/drexel-courses/GMAP 395/GMAP 395 - Syllabus.md

 > 	- **No personal electronic devices**: Cell phones, tablets, laptops, and other devices must be turned off and put away unless explicitly permitted for note-taking or learning activity use.
 > 	- **No non-course-related activities**: *Gaming, video watching, social media use, or any other non-course-related activities are strictly prohibited.*
 > 	- **Acceptable learning activities**: Note-taking (electronic or handwritten) and productive doodling/drawing related to course content are permitted and encouraged.
-> 	- **Lab sessions**: During hands-on lab portions, device use is allowed for course-related work, peer discussions, and instructor engagement.
+> 	- **Lab sessions**: During hands-on lab portions, device use is allowed for course-related work.
+Peer discussions, and instructor engagement is strongly encouraged.

 > [!error] Affects Participation + Professionalism
 > Violations of this policy will impact the `Participation and Professionalism` grade.
 Multiple offenses may result in a zero (0) for this component of the course grade, without exception.